 There are certain records which the law defines as “confidential” or “identifying” information, and Sampson County complies with the law regarding the withholding of such records from the public.

-In Sampson County, the Assistant County Manager serves as the County’s Public Information Officer and Clerk to the Board, and as such public records requests are generally received, reviewed and fulfilled by that office, sometimes in consultation with the County Attorney.
+In Sampson County, the Projects and Communications Specialist serves as the County’s Public Information Officer, and as such public records requests are generally received, reviewed and fulfilled by that office, sometimes in consultation with the County Attorney.
+To submit a public information request, please contact the Public Information Officer at (910) 592-6308 or by email to email@example.com.